 I agree.
 I wouldn't be too upset not having it.
 We didn't even take ours out of the box the last two years.
 We did have it out the first year and never had a problem with anything breaking or falling off.
 Still, to me it isn't worth the $150.
 There isn't a lot of play value like you have with Molly's stage and I think Felicity's carriage is prettier.

 Post by C.I.Fairfield on Dec 5, 2006 23:57:44 GMT -5

 Overall, I am delighted.
-I know th' horses aren't popular, but I REALLY like this one in person!
-(I think it's Penny.) th' harness and rails LOOK authentic.
+I know the horses aren't popular, but I REALLY like this one in person!
+(I think it's Penny.)
+The harness and rails LOOK authentic.

 BUT it's beautiful on display and for acting out various scenes!
 Great for imagination play.

-It fits fine over one lusty plastic lass.
+It fits fine over one doll.

-th' bridle and reins be o' th' same material as th' harness.
+The bridle and reins are of the same material as the harness.
 It fits Penny's head well, but she unfortunately has other reins permanently bolted into her mouth.
-It doesn't look very bonny wit' th' sleigh bridle and reins, but I don't want to remove them so I try to ignore them as best I can.
+It doesn't look very nice with the sleigh bridle and reins, but I don't want to remove them so I try to ignore them as best I can.
 Something to keep in mind when you're choosing your horse.
 The sleigh with all the trimmings is just a little bit longer than a yard.